-www.chem-biol-eng.northwestern.edu
+www.chbe.northwestern.edu

 Chemical engineering is concerned primarily with the principles and processes involved in the conversion of raw materials into products vital to modern civilization.
 The products of the chemical and process industries range from antibiotics to zirconium, from petroleum to pharmaceuticals, from agricultural chemicals to plastics and synthetic rubber.
 The rapid introduction of new products gives chemical engineering its characteristic concern with the management and development of innovation.
+Chemical engineers have always played a pivotal role in the field of energy and more recently have become key players in sustainability and biotechnology.